ThatSINEWAVE/AvatarGenie/README.md

 # AvatarGenie

 Welcome to AvatarGenie!
 This is a fun project that allows you to create your unique avatar with ease.
-You can access the site [here](https://thatsinewave.github.io/AvatarGenie).

 </div>